10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 oyster house restaurant in Lyme Regis - outside of restaurant

-Founded by Mark Hix MBE, an award-winning author and food writer and one of London’s post eminent restaurateurs, The Oyster and Fish House perches proudly above Lyme Regis, offering stunning views of The Cobb and the Jurassic Coast.
+Founded by Dorset-born Mark Hix MBE, award-winning chef, food writer and one of Britain’s most eminent restaurateurs, The Oyster & Fish House perches proudly above Lyme Regis, offering stunning views of The Cobb and the Jurassic Coast below.

 Once inside, you’ll enjoy some of the best local produce, sustainable fish and seafood caught off the Dorset coast, often from Lyme Bay itself.
 The menus are created by Mark and change twice daily, depending on what the fishermen have brought in.

-You can also support local Lyme Bay fishermen as you dine by choosing the ‘by-catch’ option (a by-catch is a fish caught unintentionally whilst catching certain target species of sea life).
+You can also support local Lyme Bay fishermen as you dine by choosing the ‘by-catch’ option, a fish caught unintentionally whilst fishing for other species of sea life.

 The details: